 This information is confidential and won’t be used against you!
 It lets the right person at the college or university know that you might need financial or other support, and can help you put that in place before you start your course.

-Scholarships, Grants and Bursaries – if you’ve spent time in care, there are specific scholarships, grants, and bursaries available to support you at university.
-More information can be found HERE.
+Scholarships, Grants and Bursaries – if you’ve spent time in care, there are specific scholarships, grants, and bursaries available to support you at university – check institution websites for their specific funding information.
+SAAS also have a Care Experienced Student Bursary – see HERE.

 Universities and colleges welcome students from a diverse range of backgrounds and experience.
-Students whose parent(s), carer(s) are current or former UK Armed Forces personnel may be able to get extra support from their chosen college or university.
+Students whose parent(s) or carer(s) are current or former UK Armed Forces personnel may be able to get extra support from their chosen college or university.

 Institutions understand that service children may experience disruption to their education, or may have been restricted in their course choices.
 They also take into consideration that young people can face additional challenges when a parent or carer is deployed.
 It is important to let them know your circumstances as it allows them to consider your academic achievements in context.